yimuchen/dotfiles/README.md

   configuration method rather than using nix.
 Nix in this case will be used to set up links to the configuration.
-- If the configurations dependencies packages that uses is not native to the configuration language (like language specific tools for `neovim`), these should be handled as nix dependencies.
+- If the configurations dependencies packages that uses is not native to the configuration language (like language specific tools for `neovim`, or wrappers to make certain CLI tools easier to use), these should be handled as nix dependencies.
 This is mainly to help ensure that consistent development session can be configured with nix flake files.
 - All setting up of symbolic links for various configurations that are not easily handled by existing home manager.

 ## Shell (ZSH)

-The manager system [`oh-my-zsh`][oh-my-zsh] will be used to handle the primary tools.
-Additional configuration that helps with day-to-day tasks on specific machines, as well as additional settings for the plugins will be added to the contents of the [`zsh`](zsh) folder.
-A simple parsing is done on the main `zshrc` script to determine the machine type and load in the required methods.
+The additional plugin system used will be [antidote], while the downloading of packages defined by antidote will be handled by nix.
+This ensures that the built system will have a fully functioning zsh, and you will not be prompted with a message when first logging into the shell.

-Assuming that you already have `zsh` and `git` installed, the required repositories will automatically be loaded on the first time starting up a `zsh` shell.
+Aliases for standard coreutils tools, and some non-trivial combination of such tools will be defined in the nix configurations.
+Programmable configurations should be defined in the separate `zsh/*.sh` files, such that they can be quickly updated when running into a bug without having to rebuild the system.

 ## Python helper scripts